MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-revaluation.md

 ---
-title: Design Details - Revaluation | Microsoft Docs
+title: Design Details - Revaluation
 description: You can revalue the stock based on the valuation base that most accurately reflects the stock value.
-You can also backdate a revaluation, so that the cost of goods sold (COGS) is correctly updated for items that have already been sold.
-Items using the Standard costing method that have not been completely invoiced can also be revalued.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual